ryanq47/CS-EXTC2-NTP/README.md

   - [The Beacon Loop Extension Fields](#the-beacon-loop-extension-fields)

-## Video demonstration:

-(Sorry for the quality, github limits to 10 MB, a full quality version is in the repo at `misc/CS-EXTC2-NTP_Proof.mp4`)

-https://github.com/user-attachments/assets/17e7db18-4e81-42e9-93b6-88df9935ab41

 ## Tunnel

 The tunnel is fairly simple.
 Every packet is a normal NTP packet, and all the data hides in extension fields.

+### Video demonstration:
+---
+(Sorry for the quality, github limits to 10 MB, a full quality version is in the repo at `misc/CS-EXTC2-NTP_Proof.mp4`)

+https://github.com/user-attachments/assets/17e7db18-4e81-42e9-93b6-88df9935ab41

 ## How it works